 Custom attributes are a powerful tool that you can use creatively for your own unique purposes.
 Essentially, they are a tool you can use for different API scenarios to allow your various tools to pull in and segment players based on the custom attribute tags you have set for each player.

-You can call custom attributes for anything you build using the Vidyard Dashboard API, and custom attributes are also pushed into integrated Marketo and HubSpot accounts.
+You can call custom attributes for anything you build using the Vidyard Dashboard API, and custom attributes are also pushed into integrated Marketo, HubSpot, or Oracle Eloqua accounts.

 Note: Each attribute that you add will be set for this player only.